 Jumong was the legendary founder of the ancient Korean kingdom of Goguryeo.
 His birth was said to be marked by a chrysanthemum blossom.
 It symbolised his noble and destined path to become a great ruler.

-In Korean art, chrysanthemum are often portrayed with other symbolic elements such as dragons or phoenix to enhance its noble virtues and imperial authority.
+In Korean art, chrysanthemum were often portrayed with other symbolic elements.
+For instance, dragons or phoenix to enhance its noble virtues and imperial authority.

-The petals of the chrysanthemum were believed to embody the essence of the sun and its life giving energy.
+The petals of the chrysanthemum embodied the essence of the sun and its life giving energy.
 Moreover, it was a symbol of divine presences, renewal and solar power.

 Ra was portrayed with a falcon head which was an allusion to his association with the heavens.
 Therefore, the chrysanthemum flower were representative of his brilliance and life affirming qualities.

-Furthermore, the flower was used in rituals and ceremonies directed at the God Ra.
+Furthermore, the flower had uses in rituals and ceremonies directed at the God Ra.
 There was a beliefs that chrysanthemum would please the gods and invoke their blessings.

 Ancient Egyptians believed that the chrysanthemum has healing properties.
 They used it to treat various ailments and purify the body.
 This further reinforced its link to the Sun God through vitality and rejuvenation.

 The chrysanthemum flower featured abundantly in ancient Egyptian art and hieroglyphics.
-They were portrayed in temple decorations, paintings of tombs and royal jewelries.
+They featured in temple decorations, paintings of tombs and royal jewelries.
 It served as a reminder of the connection between the earthly and divine solar realm.